asaghafi/EGAIN/README.md

 from sklearn.metrics import root_mean_squared_error

-from EGAIN import EGAIN  # only if EGAIN is installed using pip, comment otherwise from EGAIN import plot_losses, rounding # only if EGAIN is installed using pip, comment otherwise
+from EGAIN import EGAIN  # only if EGAIN is installed using pip, comment otherwise from EGAIN import plot_losses, rounding, rmse_loss # only if EGAIN is installed using pip, comment otherwise

 ## Load data with missing values and store it as numpy ndarray
 ##-------------------